-Anne Soto is a Senior Analyst at NewSchools Venture Fund’s Oakland office, where she focuses on investment strategy, due diligence, and management assistance for the organization’s portfolio ventures.
+Anne Soto is an Associate Partner at NewSchools Venture Fund’s Oakland office, where she focuses on investment strategy, due diligence, and management assistance for the organization’s portfolio ventures.

 Prior to joining NewSchools, Anne worked as a member of the teacher recruitment team for Aspire Public Schools.
 During graduate school, Anne helped grow the IU Innovation Center, an incubator for student entrepreneurs.
 Anne started her career as a Teach For America Corps Member in Eastern North Carolina, where she led the regional Upper Elementary professional development team and founded a school-based reading intervention program which partnered community volunteers with struggling readers.
 She has worked for Teach For America’s teacher preparation institute as a Corps Member Advisor and then School Director, where she led a team that trained and supported over 40 new teachers.